10 Iconic Italian Cocktails

 Category: Pre-meal

-Preparation: Pour the ingredients in a mixing glass and serve in a cocktail cup with a red cherry.
+Preparation: Pour the ingredients into a mixing glass and serve in a cocktail cup with a red cherry.

 Category: Pre-meal